arielzn/arielzn.github.io/about.md

 As a passionate linux fan I love to experiment with different toys (raspberries pis, cloud machines...).
 This makes me stumble upon different issues to solve/setup.
-I like to document every steps of what I do, to avoid spending google time or trial and error again for that magic onliner or the setup of a personal VPN.
+I like to document every steps of what I do, to avoid spending time googling or doing trial and error again for that magic onliner or the setup of a personal VPN.

-That's how this personal webspace started.
+That obsession gave place to this personal webspace.